VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/11 String Part 02/07 Exercises/L2-02-Add-Name-If-Not-Exist/01 Problem Statement.md

 # Problem Statement

-By default declare a variable as "myRandomNumbers" with integer array value
+By default declare a variable as "studentNames" with string value as comma seperated names

-In the list of given numbers get all that when divided by 3 returns 0 as remiander (numbers that are multiples of 3) and save it in a new array "myResult"

-Print the myResult array
+Print the names and total count of names from studentNames

+Add new name to "studentNames" data if only the give name is not present in the list if the name already exist skip adding the name

+Print the names and total count of names from studentNames

 ## Rules
-* Get all the numbers in the array that are multiples of 3. eg : 3, 6, 9,..,
+* If name not exist in list
+    * Add name to list
+* If name exist in list
+    * Skip adding to list

 ## Manditory Steps

-- [x] Solution Proposal
+- [ ] Solution Proposal
-- [x] Algorithm
+- [ ] Algorithm
 - [x] Solution
 - [x] Scratchpad

 ## Sample I/O

 > #### Sample Input 1:
-> myRandomNumbers =[3,34,76,5,66,34,86,77,02]
+> studentNames = "Arul,Ashok,Arivu"
+> newName = "Alex"
 >
 > ##### Output:
+> "Arul,Ashok,Arivu"
+> 3
+>
+> "Arul,Ashok,Arivu,Alex"
-> [3,66]
+> 4

 > #### Sample Input 2:
+> studentNames = "Arul,Ashok,Arivu"
-> myRandomNumbers = [34,76,5,67,33,86,77,02]
+> newName = "Ashok"
 >
 > ##### Output:
+> "Arul,Ashok,Arivu"
+> 3
+>
+> "Arul,Ashok,Arivu"
-> [33]
+> 3